Science Based Targets (SBT)

 Report & Communicate

-Talk to us about communicating your science-based target and make your determined commitment a platform for your sustainability story.
-We provide support on how, where and what to report with respect to your target and progress, and set meaningful interim targets to guide your journey.
-Additionally, we can assist in framing your sustainability journey for your audience.
+Make your determined SBT commitment a platform for your sustainability story with support on how, where and what to report with respect to your target and your progress.
+Set meaningful interim targets to guide your improvements and frame your sustainability journey for your audience.

 The Scope 3 challenge

-An ambitious and measureable Scope 3 target must be set, if Scope 3 emissions cover a significant portion of a company’s overall emissions.
-Many companies see their science-based targets refused because of lacking or incorrect Scope 3 measurement.
-With our industry-leading life cycle inventories and expertise we can help organisations evaluate their value chain impacts and determine the appropriate target.
+You are required to set an ambitious and measurable Scope 3 target if Scope 3 emissions include a significant portion of your company’s overall emissions.
+Many companies see their science-based targets rejected because they lack correct Scope 3 assessment.
+Evaluate your value chain impacts and determine the appropriate target with our industry-leading life cycle inventories and consulting expertise.